erikthe-viking/lanyon/about.md

 <img src="/images/erik.png" alt="erik"
 	title="Head shot" width="130" height="130" align="right" />

-Im currently a Backend Software Engineer on Cisco's Webex Calling team.
-Before Cisco I was a student at Texas A&M where I studied Computer Engineering (CS and EE).
-In addition I am a competitive Judo black belt and Brazilian Jiu Jitsu blue belt.
+Im currently a Software Engineer at Rebellion Defense, an AI startup focused on novel applications of AI for the military and DoD.
+I studied Computer/Cowboy Engineering (CS and EE) at the greatest university in the world Texas A&M. In addition with my limited free time I am a competitive Judo black belt and Brazilian Jiu Jitsu blue belt (at this point a giant meme if i ever get promoted to purple).

 ## Interests

 Professional Interests:
-* Fintech
-* Disruptive Government/Defense technology
+* Defense technology
-* Combating China through innovation and the policy that supports it
+* Fintech (not blockchain / crypto)
+* Distributed systems
 * Practical applications of Machine learning

 Personal Interests:
-* Brazilian Jiu Jitsu
+* Brazilian Jiu Jitsu & Judo
-* Judo
 * Nutrition
 * Solo Travel
-* Practical Strength Training
-* The Caucuses and Central asia
+* Cold Therapy

 Feel free to connect with me on Linkedin <a href="https://www.linkedin.com/in/erik-kirkegaard-789733b1/">